 Mr. Banys earned his law degree from Boston University School of Law, where he was a Dean’s Scholar.
 While at B.U., Mr. Banys participated in the school’s exceptional Criminal Clinic program where he tried criminal cases in Massachusetts state courts for two semesters.
 Mr. Banys, along with a good friend, also won the school’s negotiation competition, going on to represent B.U. in regional competition.
 Mr. Banys spent his final semester of law school studying at Oxford University in Oxford, England.
 He earned his undergraduate degree in Spanish and Portuguese from the University of California (Berkeley), with high honors and high distinction in general scholarship.

 Mr. Banys founded the Intellectual Property Litigation Group of the American Association for Justice and is active in several other legal associations.
+He is routinely invited to present at conferences and continuing legal education (CLE) programs on litigation issues.

 Raised in the San Francisco Bay Area, Mr. Banys lives in the heart of Silicon Valley with his wife and children.
 He is an outdoorsman and a commercially-rated pilot.